Maultasche/NodeLargeSort/README.md

 ## Notes

 When merging the intermediate files into a sorted output file, the sort program will be reading integers one at a time from multiple intermediate files (likely 10 at a time) with one integer from each intermediate file in memory at a time.
 If the number of intermediate files being processed is larger than the chunk size, then there will be more than a chunk size of integers in memory.
 That will only be the case for very tiny chunks.
-If you're noticing this happen, what are you doing specifying such a tiny chunk size anyway?
-That's just silly!
+I recommend not using very small chunk values unless the total number of integers is also very small.